Rosnaldo/my-study/kubernets/readme.md

 `livenessProbe`: If it fails Kubernetes will restart the container.
-`readinessPobe`: If it fails, the pod is removed from the Service’s load balancer.
+`readinessProbe`: If it fails, the pod is removed from the Service’s load balancer.
 The container is not restarted, just marked as not ready.

+`livenessProbe.tcpSocket.port`: check if port is reachable.

 ---